AdminTurnedDevOps/gateway-v1-v2-demo/readme.md

 local_rate_limited%
 ```

-The reason why is because the `TrafficPolicy` configured only has one (1) token and it is refilled every 100 seconds.
+The reason why is because the `GlooTrafficPolicy` configured only has one (1) token and it is refilled every 100 seconds.

-5. Delete the `TrafficPolicy` to avoid any rate limiting issues for the testing through the POC.
+5. Delete the `GlooTrafficPolicy` to avoid any rate limiting issues for the testing through the POC.

 ## Advanced Routing